junguler/_image-manipulation/Triangula/README.md

 https://user-images.githubusercontent.com/59083599/135906204-47bb3a61-1cf7-42dc-ad98-999973618fa9.mp4

 ## glitch it
-like i said at the beggining of this page, this program takes an image and makes a json file out of it to produce triangulated images out of, what happens if we supply the same json file over and over for different images? glitch happens
+like i said at the beginning of this page, this program takes an image and makes a json file out of it to produce triangulated images out of, what happens if we supply the same json file over and over for different images? glitch happens

 lets use run to make a json file
 ```